CGuichard/ispec/CONTRIBUTING.rst

 Click on these links to visit the issue creation page, with a simple template to guide you.

+Please, remember that a title isn't enough for an issue.

 Work on issues
 ^^^^^^^^^^^^^^